Enos Mills: Montana and travels

-In the winter of 1887 he moved to Butte, Montana.
-There he lived and worked intermittently until 1902, spending some of his summers traveling the West Coast of the United States, Alaska, and Europe.
+In the winter of 1887, he went to Butte, Montana to work as a miner.
+He did this on the off-season months to earn enough to support himself.
+He lived part of the year in Montana until 1902.
+Mills spent some of his summers traveling the West Coast of the United States, Alaska, and Europe.
 In 1889, he had a chance encounter with famed naturalist John Muir on a San Francisco beach, and from that point on Mills dedicated his life to conservation activism, lecturing, and writing.